MarinkaPo/Clock_Project/README.md

 # :alarm_clock: :clock6: :watch: Clock_Project
-Determining time from a photo of an analog clock
+The main question was - how to determine time from a photo of an analog clock.

 # Project description
 2 options for solving the problem of determining time from a photo of an analog clock were worked out: